hliu549/BioMedicalNLP/README.md

 # Model Evaluation and Improvement in Large-scale BioMedical Question Answering

-Team Members: Haiying Liu, Jiayin Zheng, Sanjana Moudgalya, Mian Li
+Team Members: Haiying Liu, Jiayin Zheng, Sanjana Moudgalya, Mian Li <br>
 Advisor: Prof. Eric Nyberg

 All code for different parts of the project are present in separate branches of this repository.